Mysterious Enormous Underground Labyrinth Of Egypt Holds Secrets Kept From The Outside World

 When the Mataha Expedition scanned parts of the base area at Hawara in 2008 they found a strong suggestion of complex chambers and walls several meters thick beneath the surface to a considerable depth.

-The findings of the research team confirmed that there were archeological features to the south of the Hawara pyramid of Amenemhat III.
+The research team's findings confirmed that there were archeological features to the south of the Hawara pyramid of Amenemhat III.
 The scannings showed vertical walls of an average thickness of several meters, which were connected to form quite a number of closed rooms.

 Reconstruction of the Egyptian labyrinth by Athanasius Kircher.
 Copperplate engraving (50X 41 cm) “Turris Babel Sive Archontologia”, Amsterdam 1679.